 These accounts are usually mixed together and conflated, so that we can come up with a single narrative.
 Yet it doesn't seem they can really be reconciled.
 If the family was only in Bethlehem for the census -- for something under forty days -- why would they have a house where the Magi could visit them?
 If, as in Matthew's narrative, Herod is seeking for Jesus so that they have to sneak out of Judea, why would it make any sense for the family to go to Jerusalem of all places -- where Herod is -- and allow Simeon and Anna to speak publicly about Jesus to everyone there?
 The shepherds, as well, are said in Luke's gospel to have spread the news everywhere.
 It seems it would be difficult for Herod to miss finding him if Bethlehem is overrun with shepherds telling the whole story.

 The usual answer is that the Magi show up well after Jesus' birth, and after his dedication at the Temple as well.
 After all, Herod later tries to kill all infants under two, so Jesus could be any age two or younger when the Magi finally arrive.
-However, if he were under two, it seems he'd be back in Nazareth already, and Matthew seems to imply pretty clearly that the choice to go to Nazareth at all was only made later.
+However, if he were under two and over 40 days, Luke says he'd be back in Nazareth already, and Matthew seems to imply pretty clearly that the choice to go to Nazareth at all was only made later.